24th Swiss Transport Research Conference

 Prof. Dr. Becky Loo University of Hong Kong A paradigm shift in transportation -

-Prof. Dr. Travis Waller TU Dresden How we move into the future: Automated transport planning that leverages pervasive data and evolutionary algorithms for humancentric mobility -
+Prof. Dr. Travis Waller TU Dresden How we move into the future: Automated transport planning that leverages pervasive data and evolutionary algorithms for humancentric mobility PDF 11.1MB

-Prof. Dr. Bert van Wee TU Delft Controversial policies: Growing support after implementation -
+Prof. Dr. Bert van Wee TU Delft Controversial policies: Growing support after implementation PDF 2.3MB

 About Prof. Dr. Becky Loo